linode/docs/docs/products/compute/compute-instances/guides/metadata/index.md

 ### User Data Formats

-User data can be provided in many different formats, with the most common being [Cloud-config](https://cloudinit.readthedocs.io/en/latest/explanation/format.html#cloud-config-data).
+User data can be provided in many different formats, with the most common being [cloud-config](https://cloudinit.readthedocs.io/en/latest/explanation/format.html#cloud-config-data).

--   **Cloud-config script:** Cloud-config is the default syntax for cloud-init and can be used on any Linux distribution.
+-   **Cloud-config script:** cloud-config is the default syntax for cloud-init and can be used on any Linux distribution.
 It contains a list of directives formatted using YAML.
 Review the [Cloud-Config Usage and Examples](/docs/products/compute/compute-instances/guides/metadata-cloud-config/) guide for more details.

     ```command
     #cloud-config